• Recipes

 • butter - I use salted butter for these twists, but if you use unsalted butter just add in a pinch of salt with your cinnamon-sugar mixture.

 • cinnamon - that delicious cinnamon flavor is perfect with flaky pie crust!
+And if you love these spices, you'll definitely want to try my Chai Spice Bundt Cake and my Cinnamon Roll Apple Pies!

 • sugar - I use granulated sugar for these, but you can also use brown sugar according to your preference!